Notes on the Geography of New Zealand: Napier

 Clive, about five miles to the south, is a tiny place named after another imperial giant, though most people in Napier are unlikely to make the connection.
 Isn't it true?
 Places get named after famous people, and then the people for which they're named are more or less forgotten.
 The town (or street) name lives on.

 The first contingent of New Zealand troops to fight overseas set out for South Africa at the end of 1899.
-Of the 6,500 men who went, over 200 died.
+Of the 6,500 men who went, about 200 died.

 The monument has its own story of destruction and rebuilding.